 - The National Trial Lawyers

 Randy is a frequent author, speaker and teacher at continuing legal education seminars, both locally and nationally.
 He has spoken at seminars on the following topics:

 - Child safety seat litigation

 - Rollover litigation

 - Heavy truck wreck litigation

-- The discovery process
+- The discovery process and deposition techniques/strategies

 - Innovative liability, causation and damage theories